Joel Milburn

-Joel Milburn (born 17 March 1986) is an Australian Dual Olympic 400 m sprinter.
+Joel Milburn (born 17 March 1986) is an Australian Dual Olympic 400 m sprinter, Olympic Finalist, Commonwealth Games Gold Medalist and World Championships Bronze Medalist.
 His Personal Best time for the 400 m is 44.80 seconds which he achieved in at the 2008 Summer Olympics in Beijing.
-Joel is currently the 5th all time fastest Australian 400 m sprinter.

 Joel won the Australian National 400 m Championship in 2008.

-He was then selected for the 400 m & 4 × 400 m relay at the 2008 Summer Olympics in Beijing where he made the semi-finals of the individual 400 meters competition.
-He placed 13th overall in Beijing in the 400 m Individual and 5th in the 4 × 400 m relay with a time of 3.00.02 after Russia was disqualified.
+At the 2008 Summer Olympics in Beijing Joel competed in the Men's 400 m individual and Men's 4 x 400 m relay.
+He was a semi-finals of the individual 400 meters competition placing 13th overall and 5th in the 4 × 400 m relay with a time of 3.00.02 after Russia was disqualified.
+At the 2010 Commonwealth Games, Joel won a gold medal in the 4 × 400 m relay and placed 5th in the Men's 400 m individual final.
 Joel has represented Australia numerous times at the IAAF World Championships, IAAF World Indoor Championships, Commonwealth Games as well as the Asia-Pacific region (55 nations) at the 2010 IAAF Continental Cup in the 4 × 400 m relay.
-At the 2010 Commonwealth Games, Joel won a gold medal in the 4 × 400 m relay and placed 5th in the Men's 400 m individual final.